 This minting technique does not use a collar.
 Therefore the material can flow outside the motif, producing an irregular edge.

 Alternatively, for clients who require a perfectly round medal, the rough edge can be smoothed down on a grinder and adapted to the desired diameter.
-This technique is known as French style splash minting and is also used for minting perfectly round medals of a small diameter with a high relief.
+This technique is known as French style splash minting and is also used for minting perfectly round medals

-Minting using a collar
+Minting using a collar/coin-like medals

 Coin-like relief – diameter: max.
 50 mm